Text messaging: Europe

-Mobile service providers in Finland offer contracts in which users can send 1000 text messages a month for €10.
+Mobile service providers in Finland offered contracts in which users can send 1000 text messages a month for €10.
 In Finland, which has very high mobile phone ownership rates, some TV channels began "SMS chat", which involved sending short messages to a phone number, and the messages would be shown on TV.
 Chats are always moderated, which prevents users from sending offensive material to the channel.
 The craze evolved into quizzes and strategy games and then faster-paced games designed for television and SMS control.
 Games require users to register their nicknames and send short messages to control a character onscreen.
 Messages usually cost 0.05 to 0.86 Euro apiece, and games can require the player to send dozens of messages.
 In December 2003, a Finnish TV channel, MTV3, put a Santa Claus character on-air reading aloud text messages sent in by viewers.
 On 12 March 2004, the first entirely "interactive" TV channel, VIISI, began operation in Finland.
 However, SBS Finland Oy took over the channel and turned it into a music channel named The Voice in November 2004.
 In 2006, the Prime Minister of Finland, Matti Vanhanen, made the news when he allegedly broke up with his girlfriend with a text message.
 In 2007, the first book written solely in text messages, Viimeiset viestit (Last Messages), was released by Finnish author Hannu Luntiala.
 It is about an executive who travels through Europe and India.